liborty/rstats/README.md

 ### `noop`

 is a shorthand dummy function to supply to these methods, when the data is already of f64 end type.
-The second line is the full 'manual' equivalent version that can also be used:
+The second line is the full equivalent version that can also be used:

 ```rust
 &mut noop
 &mut |f:&f64| *f
 ```

-When T is a primitive (truncation) convertible type, such as i64,u64,usize, etc., use:
+When T is a primitive (truncation) convertible type, such as i64, u64, usize, etc., use:

 ```rust
 &mut |f:&T| *f as f64